2018 London Broncos season: April

 In a precursor to the upcoming 5th round Ladbrokes Challenge Cup tie later in the month the Broncos complete their Easter programme at Leigh Centurions.
-A hard-fought encounter on Bank Holiday Monday in front of 3, 328 sees Danny Ward's men just come up short, tries from Elliot Kear, James Cunningham and Matty Gee not enough to prevent a second defeat inside four days as the improving hosts record a fourth straight championship victory.
+A hard-fought encounter on Bank Holiday Monday in front of 3, 328 sees Danny Ward's men just came up short, tries from Elliot Kear, James Cunningham and Matty Gee not enough to prevent a second defeat inside four days as the improving hosts recorded a fourth straight championship victory.

-Another tough day at the office ensued six days later, as a trip to Halifax R.L.F.C. results in a third defeat in as many games, the Broncos unable to take advantage of the hosts twice being reduced to 12 men in a feisty encounter, eventually losing 16–26 to Richard Marshall's Shaymen.
+Another tough day at the office ensued six days later, as a trip to Halifax R.L.F.C. resulted in a third defeat in as many games, the Broncos unable to take advantage of the hosts twice being reduced to 12 men in a feisty encounter, eventually losing 16–26 to Richard Marshall's Shaymen.

-The Broncos in need of a return to winning ways, travelled to Rochdale Hornets on the following Friday and returned south with two valuable points.
+The Broncos travelled to Rochdale Hornets on the following Friday and returned south with two valuable points.
 Kieran Dixon led the way with a treble added to by a Sadiq Adebiyi brace, scores sufficient to see the Broncos victorious 30–15 on an extremely wet evening at the Crown Oil Arena.

-A return to Lancashire and the Leigh Centurions the following weekend proves less fruitful, a below par performance ends with the Londoners crashing out of the Ladbrokes Challenge Cup 0-40.
+A return to Lancashire and the Leigh Centurions the following weekend proved less fruitful, a below par performance ends with the Londoners crashing out of the Ladbrokes Challenge Cup 0-40.

 The month is completed with a comfortable eleven try home win over lowly Dewsbury Rams, the mercurial Jarrod Sammut contributing 29 points, three tries and ten goals in a 64-6 success.

 May

-The early May Bank holiday weekend has the Broncos play host to familiar foes, in the shape of Leigh Centurions, and despite a fantastic effort in sweltering conditions the home side fall to a third defeat by Kieron Purtill's Leigh Centurions team inside five weeks.
-An absorbing encounter in front of a season's best crowd to date of 1, 340 has the spectators on the edge of their seats, tries from Rhys Williams, Alex Walker, Matty Gee, James Meadows and Sadiq Adebiyi not quite enough to prevent a 30-40 reverse and a slide to fourth place in the Betfred Championship table.
+The early May Bank holiday weekend had the Broncos play host to familiar foes, in the shape of Leigh Centurions, and despite sweltering conditions the home side fell to a third defeat by Kieron Purtill's Leigh Centurions team inside five weeks.
+In front of a season's biggest crowd to date of 1,340, tries from Rhys Williams, Alex Walker, Matty Gee, James Meadows and Sadiq Adebiyi were not quite enough to prevent a 30-40 reverse and a slide to fourth place in the Betfred Championship table.

-The next two weekend's see the Broncos rack up 112 points in two victories over Sheffield Eagles, the first, the postponed Round 5 fixture.
-The month ends with a first defeat at the Summer Bash as Toulouse Olympique again prove too strong for the Broncos who lose 28–40 in sunny Blackpool, despite tries from Jarrod Sammut, captain Jay Pitts, Ben Evans and two from Rhys Williams.
+The next two weekend's saw the Broncos rack up 112 points in two victories over Sheffield Eagles, the first, the postponed Round 5 fixture.
+The month ends with a first defeat at the Summer Bash as Toulouse Olympique again proved too strong for the Broncos who lost 28–40 in sunny Blackpool, despite tries from Jarrod Sammut, captain Jay Pitts, Ben Evans and two from Rhys Williams.